JakubTabor/JavaScript_basics/README.md

 # To make our button interactive we type `${}` and inside variable name
 * To change quantity we need inside add to cart button type in onclick property the variable name and ++, then the text which display
 * We can also create variable typing (const) and these type of variable can't changed its value later
+* And another method is (var), these is the older method of creating the variables that can be changed